 Fan Mode and Processor Mode go hand-in-hand.
 If you change one, you need to change the other.

-Heat is the enemy of any computer.
-CPU manufacturers will build-in some safety features to their designs to make sure that they don’t overheat.
+Heat is the enemy of any computer, and CPU manufacturers will build some safety features to ensure they don’t overheat.

 The more load you put on your CPU, the higher the temperature will climb.
-If the temperature gets above what the manufacturer deems ‘safe’, they’ll automatically throttle the speed so it doesn’t overheat.
+If the temperature exceeds what the manufacturer deems ‘safe,’ they’ll automatically throttle the speed so it doesn’t overheat.

 That’s why we need to change the Fan Mode as well.